Kirbitz/CS458-SchedulingTool/documentation/department.md

 });
 ```

-# Search Employees
+# Add Employees

-Allows you to add an employee to a department in the _userDept table
+Allows you to add a list of employees to a department in the _userDept table

 - **URL:**